ASIC Glossary

 Schottky barrier

-A potential barrier formed between a metal and a semiconductor, frequently used in the creation of Schottky diodes.
+A potential barrier formed between a metal and a semiconductor,

 Screening